North Atlantic Right Whale

 Population Status

 North Atlantic right whales have been listed as endangered under the Endangered Species Act since 1970.
-The latest preliminary estimate suggests there are fewer than 350 remaining, with fewer than 100 breeding females.
+There are approximately 360 individuals remaining, including fewer than 70 reproductively active females.
+Human impacts continue to threaten the survival of this species.
 The number of new calves born in recent years has been below average.

 They have experienced an ongoing Unusual Mortality Event since 2017, which includes sublethally injured or ill, seriously injured, and dead right whales.
 The whales impacted by the UME represent more than 20 percent of the population, which is a significant impact on an endangered species where deaths are outpacing births.
 Additionally, research demonstrates that only about 1/3 of right whale deaths are documented.